-Research into the effects of disturbance frequency changes have almost exclusively focused on high intensity disturbances and single short-interval events (two disturbances).
-At least two major gaps remain.
-First, little empirical research has been conducted on the ongoing effects of short-interval events.
-While modeling suggests progressive loss in ecosystem functions (e.g., ongoing fires in Yellowstone, Westerling et al. 2011), it is also true that subsequent disturbances interact with previous disturbance conditions, changing intensity and overall impacts which can limit future disturbance intensity or even occurrence (Parks et al. 2015, Buma et al. 2020).
+Research into the effects of disturbance frequency changes have almost exclusively focused on high severity disturbances and single short-interval events (two disturbances).
+This limits our understanding of the ongoing effects of continued short-interval disturbances.
+While modeling suggests progressive loss in ecosystem functions (e.g., ongoing fires in Yellowstone, Westerling et al. 2011), it is also true that subsequent disturbances interact with previous disturbance conditions, changing severity and overall impacts which can limit future disturbance severity or even occurrence (Parks et al. 2015, Buma et al. 2020).
 Trajectories inferred from single short-interval events may therefore not be valid if frequency of disturbances remains high.
-Second, little research has been directed towards repeat disturbances with varying intensity.
-Effects on ecosystems are mediated by external factors, such as topography.
-Theoretically, this should lessen cumulative impacts (Paine et al. 1998), though if frequency is truly the most significant factor (Fraterrigo et al. 2020) then that moderation effect should disappear with ongoing events.
+In addition, effects on ecosystems are mediated by external factors, such as topography and local site conditions, which theoretically may modulate cumulative impacts (Paine et al. 1998).
+However, if frequency is truly the most significant factor (Fraterrigo et al. 2020) then that moderation effect should disappear with ongoing events.
 This too has not been empirically investigated.